 Inside you get to see the living quarters that housed the stationmaster as well as the original Baggage Room.
 This is where baggage was checked, including fresh produce from farmers.
 Currently two displays show the development of Lisle’s Main Street via panoramic pictures.

 Named after an early settler of Chicago, the Beaubien Tavern has a long and colorful history.
 The building was constructed in the 1830s by William Sweet and acquired by Mark Beaubien in 1840.
 Many of you may be familiar with Beaubien as he ran the Sauganash Hotel, a tavern and inn infamous for debauchery and crazy times – the kind of stuff usually associated with the Old Wild West.
+We always love mentioning his wild tavern on the Historic Chicago Walking Bar Tour.
 The tavern was also a stop on the Southwest Plank Road in the 1850s.

 The Netzley House